Ludvin7x/Control-visitas/README.md

-# Control-visitas
+# Control-Visitas

-Aplicación Android que permite gestionar las visitas de un condominio, enviando alertas a vecinos que serán visitados.
+**Control-Visitas** is an Android application designed to efficiently manage visitor access in residential condominiums by sending timely alerts to residents about incoming visits.

-## Características
+## Features

-- Permite a los residentes avisar que los visitarán
-- Notificaciones push a los residentes de visita en camino
-- Base de datos de visitas
-- Versión para visitas/guardia de garita
+- Residents can notify about expected visitors in advance.
+- Real-time push notifications to residents when visitors are on their way.
+- Comprehensive visitor database for tracking and management.
+- Dedicated version tailored for security guards at the gate.

-## Especificaciones
+## Technical Specifications

-- Lenguaje: Kotlin
+- **Programming Language:** Kotlin
-- SO: Android
+- **Platform:** Android
-- Base de datos: Firebase
+- **Database:** Firebase Realtime Database
-- IDE: Android Studio
+- **Development Environment:** Android Studio

-## Versiones
+## Version History

 ### Version 0.1

-- Aplicación base funcional
+- Initial functional release of the base application.

+## Getting Started

+This project is intended for demonstration purposes as part of a portfolio.
+To build and run the application locally, ensure you have the following:

+- Android Studio installed.
+- Firebase project configured and connected to the app.
+- Android device or emulator for testing.

+Build the project using Android Studio and deploy it to your device or emulator.

+---

+Thank you for reviewing my project.